 The number of students from Sub-Saharan Africa who travel to countries such as France, US, and England in the hunger for knowledge is a fact that there is a large amount of talent in the region which remains untapped due to lack of educational facilities, employment opportunities, and other factors such as corruption, anarchy and lack of responsibility, just to name a few of the challenges in the African continent.

-Only about 10% of those who complete schooling enter into universities as indicated on this graph.
+Only about 10% of those who complete schooling enter into universities.
 As aptly depicted in Americanah, Chimamanda Ngozi Adichie's ground-breaking book on race, Nigeria and women leadership, African students can get easily disheartened for the aforementioned reasons.